Servicing yet another old Fluke 732A 10V standard

 Image 3: A3 pre-regulator assembly, bottom side

-This is newer revision board without RT1 thermistor.
-Be sure to use the correct schematics and manual for servicing this module.
-With this module I also replace old cracked insulator washers for TO-220-3 transistors on heatsink with modern PPS washers.
-Be sure to check insulation between metal heatsink and trasistor body after part replacements.
+This is a newer revision of the board without the RT1 thermistor.
+Ensure you use the correct schematics and service manual when working on this module.
+Additionally, I have replaced the old, cracked insulator washers for the TO-220-3 transistors on the heatsink with modern PPS washers.
+After replacing these parts, insulation between the metal heatsink and the transistor bodies was verified to ensure proper isolation.

 Image 4: A3 pre-regulator with cut capacitor